 - At the same time, the sidebar is missing for individual processes

 The last point slows you down, especially if you have to switch back and forth between the post overview and the editor when updating your texts.
-Or if you want to call up the media library briefly.
+Or if you want to call up the media centre briefly.

 - Go to Gutenberg’s advanced options (the three vertical dots next to the cogwheel icon at the top right)